 Doesn’t come with set up tools

-Cloud independent – this allows you to store your data locally and not depend on another company’s servers Functions even if the WiFi is down Open source code, allowing for more and more functionality down the road.
+Cloud independent – this allows you to store your data locally and not depend on another company’s servers Open source code, allowing for more and more functionality down the road.
 If you’re a developer, you can write your own Python code for RainMachine.
 Offers location-specific water savings calculator on their website based on the past 365 days of weather and water usage.
-In other words: you can find out how much you would have saved for the past year with RainMachine.
-Lets you name zones for easier control Comes with a template and small screwdriver for set up Bigger learning curve for software, not as easy to use Made in China
+In other words: you can find out how much you would have saved for the past year if you had RainMachine.
+Comes with a template and small screwdriver for easy set up Bigger learning curve for software, not as easy to use Made in China

 Allows you to share access with irrigation professionals or family members

-While Rachio and Skydrop do have some enticing features like offering access to other users and photographing different zones to easily tell them apart, RainMachine just has to win this category.
-If Rachio goes out of business, your device is a very fancy looking brick, leaving you forced to go back to your old-school sprinkler controller.
+While Rachio does have some enticing features like offering access to other users, RainMachine just has to win this category.
+Here’s why: if Rachio goes out of business, your device is a very fancy looking brick, leaving you forced to go back to your old-school sprinkler controller.

-RainMachine functions even if the WiFi is down.
-It stores the information, including your password, locally, making it both secure and protected in case anything ever happens to RainMachine.
+But RainMachine functions even if the WiFi is down.
+It stores the information, including your password, locally, making it both secure and protected in case anything ever happens to RainMachine as a company.
 In other words, your device will always work.
-The open source code also sets RainMachine apart because it shows that more functionality will always be on its way.
+The open source code also sets RainMachine apart because it shows that more functionality will be coming.

 Quick Note about Outdoor Enclosures & Rain Sensors